ccentola/budget/README.md

 ## Potential Features
 * add a feature that hypes you up for completing financial goals
+* reminders of bills in advance
+* identify recurring transactions

 ## Budget Categories
 * Housing